Ravindrasingh123-cell/concepts/Life_Skills/SOLID.md

 #### 3. Liskov Substitution Principle (LSP)

-    “This principle ensures that any class that is the child of a parent class should be usable in place of its parent without any unexpected behaviour.”
+    If I have a parent class, any child class should work in its place without causing problems.

 #### Example: